Teycir/Gist/README.md

 5. Choose your preferred language and summary format

 **Step 2: Summarize Any Search**
-- **Method 1**: Click the vertical button on the right side of any Google search page
+- **Method 1**: Click the vertical button on the right side of any search page
 - **Method 2**: Press `Ctrl+Shift+S` (or `Cmd+Shift+S` on Mac)
 - Wait 3-5 seconds for the AI to analyze the top 3 search results
 - View your summary in a beautiful popup with source references